Orion-Grieco/object-processing-starter-1/writing/reflection.md

 ### Describe in detail the operating of the `PersonAttributes` method call

-TODO: Provide a description of each line in the following source code
+PLACEHOLDER: Provide a description of each line in the following source code

 ```python
 person_attributes = PersonAttributes(